 House Doctors Recognizes National Bath Safety Month

-Did you know that January is National Bath Safety Month?
+National Bath Safety Month is in January, did you know that?
 With the busy holiday season behind us, we know that many families are now thinking about ways to upgrade and improve the safety of their homes.
 Every room of the house should be a safe and comfortable space for your family, but the bathroom especially needs high-quality care and maintenance.
 Homeowners often neglect bath safety, but it is a crucial part of a healthy and hazard-free household.
 In honor of National Bath Safety Month, we’ve put together our best tips to keep your bathroom safe all year long!

 Install the Right Equipment